jbailey24/Engineering_4_Notebook/Python/README.md

 ### Reflection

 This was a good memory jog on how to format functions and definitely reminded me to watch my strings vs integers.
 Listing all the equation types as if statements in the function felt a bit clunky, but it works well.
+I initially started to write the code to calculate factorials from scratch, but python is great and math.factorial() has already been written for me, so I just had to import math and let it do its magic.

 ## Quadratic_Solver